predict-idlab/OnlineNeuro/README.md

 ## Axonsim

+### Single pulse detection
-A classification problem using SVG to detect the minimum currrent/pulse duration to create an AP.
+A classification problem using SVGP to detect the minimum currrent/pulse duration to generate an AP.
-%TODO need to add labels to the axis of these plots

 <img src="animations/animation_threshold.gif" alt="Threshold searching" height="250"/>

+### Double pule nerve block
+A classification problem using SVG to discover configurations of two electrodes with single (inverted).
+Objective is to generate an AP on one end and block its propagation.

+### Single pulse and ramp pulse block
+A classification problem using SVG to explore a high parameter space (ramp configuration) to allow for the block of an AP
+%TODO need to add figures here

+The problem can be simplified by fixing the parameters of the single pulse (notice that electrodes interact with each other).

+## AxonML

 ## Other sources